WildernessLabs/Netduino-Updater/bootloader_winusb_guide.md

 ## Notes
 All current Netduino boards will use the same bootloader driver.
 The driver update will affect any Netduino connected to your PC.

 This only replaces the bootloader driver.
-The default driver will still be used during development.
+The MFUSB_Netduino.sys driver provided by the installer will still be used when the Netduino is in "normal" or "development" mode.

+Major Windows 10 updates may update/replace the driver assigned to the Netduion bootloader.
+If you're unable to connect to your Netduino in bootloader mode, repeat the steps above.

 ### To restore the original bootloader driver
 1. Connect your device bootloader mode